CogStack/OAC-NLP/README.md

 This repository does not contain any patient data, the report text used in the demo is a generic structure.

+## See also
+https://github.com/dbeanm/SimpleDrugNLP for a more generic version

+https://github.com/CogStack/MedCAT and https://github.com/CogStack/MedCATtrainer for a much more advanced tool

 ## Overview
 The annotator tries to find a discharge medication list.
 If there isn't a list, or the list is found but empty, it falls back to checking the full body of the text.